eddiedunnteaching/cit301/FinalProject.md

 Click on the `instance id` link and on the instance summary page click the link to copy the public IP to your clipboard.

+There are multiple ways you can go about installing `Ansible` on your system. `Ansible` is written in `Python` and as such can be installed perhaps most easily via `pip`.

 ## Ansible and Windows

 If you are a Mac or Linux user skip to the next section.
 If you are Windows... continue on.

-While you can certainly run Ansible on windows via python and pip, to keep everyone on the same page  I have created a repo on github that has a `install.bat` file you can use to install a light, portable version of `cygwin` with `Ansible` already included.
+You can certainly run Ansible on windows via python and pip.
+If you want to go that route fine.
+What I am about to show you uses cygwin.
+You might have used something similar to `cygwin` called `MinGW` .
+If you have ever used the `git bash` shell that comes with `git`.
+All very similar.
+Because it is also similar to the native Unix environment `ansible` originated and to keep everyone on the same page I have created a repo on github that has a `install.bat` file you can use to install a light, portable version of `cygwin` with `Ansible` already included.

 1. [install.bat](https://raw.githubusercontent.com/eddiedunnteaching/cygwin-noadmin/main/install.bat)
 2. [run_shell.bat](https://raw.githubusercontent.com/eddiedunnteaching/cygwin-noadmin/main/run_shell.bat)